 Never give these scam artists bank account information, credit card numbers, your Social Security Number or any other sensitive personal information.

-The IRS and other agencies will usually contact you first by mail and give you a chance to resolve any issues.
+The IRS will usually contact you first by mail and give you a chance to dispute the issue.
 You can read more on the IRS website.

-While the IRS recently started using collection companies, these companies and the IRS will not threaten you with arrest.
+While the IRS is now using collection companies, these companies and the IRS will not threaten you with arrest.
 The IRS also does not accept gift cards – especially iTunes and Amazon – as payment.

 While the tax season is prime season for these scams, they may happen at any time of the year.